rhomobile/rhomobile-docs/docs/en/hosted/guide/welcome.md

 # Welcome to RhoMobile Hosted Services
-The RhoMobile.com product suite provides access to two main hosted services: remote build and app management.
+The RhoMobile.com product suite provides access to two main hosted services: remote build and app management (RhoGallery).
 To use these features, you must have a paid subscription through [Rhomobile.com](http://rhomobile.com/rhopricing.html) (either silver or gold).

 ## RhoMobile Account
 Before using any RhoMobile product, you must sign up for a RhoMobile account on [rhomobile.com](http://www.rhomobile.com).
 Refer to our [RhoMobile Account guide](rhomobile-account) for steps on creating your account and applying the account credentials to your RhoMobile product.